 Some people seem to think that the Catholic Church is just another multi-national corporation, Catholicism, Inc., with the Pope as CEO.
 Obviously, this view is a bit skewed, but is not totally off-base.
 The Church is in fact an international organization.
 That’s actually one of the meanings of the word “Catholic”– this church is no small sect limited to a particular ethnic enclave.
 Rather, it is “universal,” intended to reach and include people from all nations.

 That’s an important message of the Acts of the Apostles chapter 10.
 Jesus’s mission was first and foremost to the children of Israel.
 But notice that he never restricted his ministry to Jews alone.
-In fact the person he pointed out as having more faith than just about anyone else he’d met was not a Jew, but a Roman, the centurion whose servant he healed (Matthew 8:5-13).
+In fact the person he pointed out as having more faith than just about anyone else he’d met was not a Jew, but a pagan, the centurion whose servant he healed (Matthew 8:5-13).